Livestock Crimes Unit

 The LCU members have received specialized training in the areas of animal abuse, handling and rescue.
 They are also trained in large animal rescues from dangerous or life threatening situations, such as natural disasters, traffic collisions and livestock trapped in bodies of water.
 Most of the LCU members are horse owners and have an array of knowledge and experience that is beneficial to the Mission.

-The LCU consists of one Patrol Sergeant, five Deputies and the Sheriff’s Posse.
+The LCU consists of a Patrol Sergeant, Deputies and members of the Sheriff’s Posse.

 Livestock Crimes Unit F.A.Q.